Moduli spaces on the Kuznetsov component of Fano threefolds of index 2

 On the other hand, ideal sheaves of lines of $Y$ are images of line bundles on $C$: suppose in fact that $\phi(M)=I_\ell$ for some $M\in \Ku(Y)$ and some line $\ell\subset Y$.
 Then we have $\Hom(M,M)\simeq \Hom(I_\ell,I_\ell)=\C$, and by Riemann-Roch

 therefore $M$ is a line bundle.
-Indeed, it is a known fact that $\phi$ induces an isomorphism $J(C) \simeq F(Y)$ between the Jacobian of $C$ and the Fano surface of $Y$ \cite[Theor.
-4.8]{Rei72}.
+Indeed, it is a known fact that $\phi$ induces an isomorphism $J(C) \simeq F(Y)$ between the Jacobian of $C$ and the Fano surface of $Y$ \cite[Theorem~4.8]{Rei72}.

-These remark imply that the class $w$ corresponds to the class of a rank 2 vector bundle on $C$ of fixed odd degree (we can assume that degree is 1 by tensoring the universal family with a line bundle).
+This shows that the class $w$ corresponds to the class of a rank 2 vector bundle on $C$ of fixed odd degree (we can assume that its degree is 1).
 Since there is a unique notion of stability on a curve, $\sigma$ must pull-back to slope-stability, and the functor $\phi$ induces an isomorphism between $\sM_\sigma(w)$ and $M_C(2,1)$, the moduli space of slope-stable rank 2 vector bundles of degree 1 on $C$.
-This shows that $M_\sigma(w)$ is an irreducible smooth projective variety of dimension five.
-As a consequence of \cite[Theorem 4.14(c')]{Rei72}, the intermediate Jacobian $J(Y)$ is isomorphic to the Jacobian of $C$, and under this isomorphism the Abel--jacobi map coincides with the determinant:
+Therefore, $M_\sigma(w)$ is an irreducible smooth projective variety of dimension five.
+As a consequence of \cite[Theorem 4.14(c')]{Rei72}, the intermediate Jacobian $J(Y)$ is isomorphic to the Jacobian of $C$, and under this isomorphism the Abel--Jacobi map coincides with the determinant:

 Moreover, fibers of $\det$ (and hence of $\Psi$) are isomorphic to $Y_4$ \cite{new68}.